Skip to main content

 Ranch Country Nostalgia

 Ahh dear, the premature heat wave!
 But there was some good news on this morning's ride.
 For one thing, the discomfort made the experience less touristy and more authentic.
 Also I actually encountered a well-designed gate on some BLM land .
 Yes, I know that it sounds silly for a grown man to get excited about such things -- but I do!
 This isn't so silly when you consider how I struggle with these gates from time to time.
 And how you go away with torn clothes.
-And can you believe I was admiring something as simple as a lone, yellow flower that was different than the yellow/poppies you expect to see at this time of year: My goodness, I am becoming too easy to please!
+And can you believe I was admiring something as simple as a lone, yellow flower that was different than the yellow/orange poppies you expect at this time of year: My goodness, I am becoming too easy to please!
 But, back to the gate issue.
 I rode down a small hill, and not too fast, because I was feeling hot and thirsty and a little punch-drunk.
 It was only the last few feet that I realized that this gate was semi-invisible: I managed to get stopped, but just barely.
 T...

 A Do-able Off-Ramp to the Crisis in the Persian Gulf